elemprod/lptask/README.md

 Most embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real time performance at all.
 These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical RTOS and ultimately reducing the overall system power consumption.

-## Cooperative Scheduler Use Cases
+## Use Cases

-The scheduler can be used in almost any simple to medium complexity embedded systems but it really shines for applications which have some of the following characteristics:
+The LPTASK scheduler library can be used in almost any simple to medium complexity embedded systems but it really shines in applications which have some of the following characteristics:

-* Power reduction is a high priority.
+* Power reduction is a high priority which is often the case for battery powered devices.
+* The application is low low-duty cycle, the processor is anticipated to be sleeping the majority of the time.
 * The selected platform has the hardware required to pause program execution and sleep in a low power state during inactivity.
-* The application has a low-duty cycle and is anticipated to be sleeping the majority of the time.
 * RAM and ROM resources are limited.

 <img src="./docs/img/scheduler_app.svg" align="center" hspace="15" vspace="15" alt="Typical Scheduler Application">